Assisted Self-Publishing Programme

 Who is this for?

-For the Assisted Self-publishing programme, we will be accepting manuscripts from South African writers who have not been published before.
+For the Assisted Self-Publishing programme, we will be accepting manuscripts from South African writers, living in South Africa, who have not been published before.

 The number of manuscripts we’ll accept per language is structured according to the percentage of home language speakers for each of the under-published South African languages, as follows: